wcharczuk/go-incr/README.md

 With these, you can create 90% of what this library is typically needed for, though some others would be relatively straightforward to implement given the primitives already implemented.

-An example of likely extension to this to facilitate some more advanced use cases; adding the ability to set inputs _after_ nodes have been created, as well as the ability to return untyped values from nodes.
+An example of likely extension to this to facilitate some more advanced use cases; adding the ability to set inputs _after_ nodes have been created, as well as the ability to return un-typed values from nodes.